sw1ss/ctf/2018-12-09-hxpCTF2018/time_for_h4x0rpsch0rr.md

 ```
 ![OTP](otp.png "OTP")

-Now we just need to log in an catch the flag:
+Now we just need to log in and catch the flag:

 ![Flag](flag.png "Flag")